hello world!

 For example, patients with darker skin tones should avoid phenol peels because they may permanently lighten their skin.
 These patients are more likely to benefit from medium peels with weaker TCA concentrations, medium peels with glycolic acid, or superficial peels with mandelic acid.

-Patients with acne-prone skin are often treated with light BHA peels, while patients with deep acne scars may only need a spot treatment with TCA.
+Patients with acne-prone skin are often treated with light BHA peels, while patients with deep acne scars may only need spot treatment with TCA.

 The best way to determine the right chemical peel for your skin is to consult an experienced skin professional with a medical degree.
 This will ensure the maximum safety and effectiveness of the procedure.